-We believe that our existing cash and cash equivalents, available-for-sale investments and cash received from product sales will be sufficient to enable us to fund our operating expenses, capital expenditure requirements and payment of the interest and principal on our Term Loan and our Notes, and any conversions of our Notes through the next 12 months.
+We believe that our existing cash and cash equivalents, available-for-sale investments and cash received from product sales will be sufficient to enable us to fund our operating expenses, capital expenditure requirements and payment of the interest and principal on our Term Loan and our convertible notes, and any conversions of our Notes through the next 12 months.
 Our future use of operating cash and capital requirements will depend on many forward-looking factors, including, but not limited to, the following:

 - the costs of successfully integrating Flexion into our existing business and expanding the commercialization of ZILRETTA; - the cost and timing of the potential Flexion milestone payments under the CVR Agreement, which could be up to an aggregate of \$425.5 million if certain regulatory and commercial milestones are met.
-(See Note 4, Flexion Acquisition, to our condensed consolidated financial statements included herein for more information); - the impact of the COVID-19 pandemic, including the amounts and delays of suspended elective surgical procedures, clinical trials, longer lead-times for or the inability to secure a sufficient supply of materials due to the prioritization by certain suppliers for COVID-19 vaccine manufacturing and general economic conditions; - the timing of and extent to which the holders of our Notes elect to convert their Notes and the timing of principal and interest payments on our Term Loan; - the costs and our ability to successfully continue to expand the commercialization of EXPAREL, ZILRETTA and iovera°, including outside of the U.S.; - the cost and timing of expanding and maintaining our manufacturing facilities, including the current EXPAREL capacity expansion project at our Science Center Campus in San Diego, California and a ZILRETTA capacity expansion project at the Thermo Fisher site in Swindon, England; - the cost and timing of potential remaining milestone payments to MyoScience security holders, which could be up to an aggregate of \$43.0 million if certain regulatory and commercial milestones are met (See Note 10, Financial Instruments, to our condensed consolidated financial statements included herein for more information); - the cost and timing of additional strategic investments, including additional investments under existing agreements; - the costs related to legal and regulatory issues; - the costs of performing additional clinical trials for our products, including the additional pediatric trials required by the FDA and EMA as a condition of approval of EXPAREL; - the costs for the development and commercialization of other product candidates; - the costs and timing of future payments under our employee benefit plans, including but not limited to our cash long-term incentive plan and non-qualified deferred compensation plan; and - · the extent to which we acquire or invest in products, businesses and technologies.
+(See Note 4, Flexion Acquisition, to our condensed consolidated financial statements included herein for more information): - the impact of the COVID-19 pandemic and global economic conditions, including the amounts and delays of suspended elective surgical procedures, clinical trials, longer lead-times for or the inability to secure a sufficient supply of materials; - the timing of and extent to which the holders of our convertible senior notes elect to convert their notes and the timing of principal and interest payments on our Term Loan;

+- the timing and impact of increases to the variable interest rate on our Term Loan borrowings in accordance with the terms of the Credit Agreement; - the costs and our ability to successfully continue to expand the commercialization of EXPAREL, ZILRETTA and ioverao, including outside of the U.S.; - the cost and timing of expanding and maintaining our manufacturing facilities, including the current EXPAREL capacity expansion project at our Science Center Campus in San Diego, California and a ZILRETTA capital project at the Thermo Fisher site in Swindon, England; - the cost and timing of potential remaining milestone payments to MyoScience security holders, which could be up to an aggregate of \$43.0 million if certain regulatory and commercial milestones are met (See Note 10, Financial Instruments, to our condensed consolidated financial statements included herein for more information); - the cost and timing of additional strategic investments, including additional investments under existing agreements; - the costs related to legal and regulatory issues; - the impact of inflation on our product costs, operating expenses and business strategy; - the costs of performing additional clinical trials for our products, including the additional pediatric trials required by the FDA and EMA as a condition of approval of EXPAREL; - the costs for the development and commercialization of other product candidates; - the costs and timing of future payments under our employee benefit plans, including but not limited to our cash long-term incentive plan and non-qualified deferred compensation plan; and - the extent to which we acquire or invest in products, businesses and technologies.

 We may require additional debt or equity financing to meet our future operating and capital requirements.
 We have no committed external sources of funds, and additional equity or debt financing may not be available on acceptable terms, if at all.
 In particular, capital market disruptions or negative economic conditions, especially in light of the COVID-19 pandemic, may hinder our access to capital.